 - Consider offline storage.
 Cold wallets offer a higher level of security than hot wallets, with hardware wallets generally considered to be the safest option available.
 If you need to store a large balance of tokens, consider moving them into an offline wallet for extra peace of mind.

 - Use all available security features.
 Whichever wallet you choose, make sure you take advantage of all the security measures it offers.
-For example, does it enable 2-factor authentication, use multisig support and create a secure PIN for your account.
+For example, enable two-factor authentication, use multisig support and create a secure PIN for your account.

 - Set a strong password.
 Create a random password that features a long list of letters, numbers and other characters.
 If you use a lazy, easy-to-guess password for your wallet, you’re more or less asking to be hacked.